Dr. Marie Josée Berger

 Phone: 819 822-9600 ext.
 2203

 Dr. Lisa Taylor

-Dr. Lisa Taylor is Assistant Professor in the School of Education since July 2004.
+Dr. Lisa Taylor is a professor in the School of Education since July 2004.
 She received her Honours BA, MA and PhD from the University of Toronto.
 Since coming to Bishop’s, Dr. Taylor has been involved in three SSHRC-funded research projects: one bringing together researchers from five Canadian universities and private and public sector organizations, focusing on multiliteracies and the design of learning environments for knowledge generation within the new economy; the others, in collaboration with Dr. Michael Hoechsmann, McGill University, a national survey of the impact of multicultural curriculum reform on Canadian youth’s ‘multicultural literacy’.
 Lisa Taylor’s range of research projects explore theoretical, ethical and practical directions in inclusive models of education which build on cultural and linguistic diversity as a resource for pluralist, globally engaged societies.
 Grounded in feminist, antiracist, postcolonial and cultural studies, in psychoanalytic and post-reconceptualization curriculum theorizing, her more recent research explores the psychic, ethical and pedagogical dynamics of pedagogies that seek to learn from historical memory, representations of violence, genocide and injustice, and that mobilize affective and aesthetic engagement in learning for social change.

 Phone: 819 822-9600 ext.
 2344